Foundation / Corporation

 Susan G. Komen Idaho Montana

 Grants to Idaho and Montana nonprofit organizations and government agencies for breast cancer and breast health projects.
-Funding is intended to support screening and diagnostic services, programs that reduce barriers to care, and programs to reduce health disparities among the medically underserved.
+Funding is intended to reduce barriers to breast cancer care for underinsured and uninsured individuals by supporting screening and diagnostic services.

--Focus on evidence-based programs that reduce barriers to accessing breast health care through patient navigation services and transportation assistance for screening, diagnostic, treatment, and survivorship services.
-In Idaho, priority focus on high risk counties including Gem, Payette, Idaho, Cassia, Minidoka, and Twin Falls.
-In Montana, priority focus on high risk communities including AIAN in Roosevelt County (Fort Peck Indian Reservation), Big Horn County/Rosebud County (Crow Indian Reservation/Northern Cheyenne Indian Reservation), Glacier County (Blackfeet Indian Reservation, Lake County/Sanders County (Flathead Indian Reservation) and Hill County – (Rocky’s Boy Indian Reservation).
+In Montana, priority focus is on high risk American Indian Alaska Native (AIAN) populations in Roosevelt County (Fort Peck Indian Reservation), Big Horn County/Rosebud County (Crow Indian Reservation/Northern Cheyenne Indian Reservation), Glacier County (Blackfeet Indian Reservation, Lake County/Sanders County (Flathead Indian Reservation) and Hill County (Rocky’s Boy Indian Reservation).

 GrantWatch ID#: 148794